oracle/oracle-database-operator/docs/ordsservices/examples/sidb_container.md

     As the DB in the Free image does not contain ORDS (or APEX), the following additional keys are specified for the pool:
     * `autoUpgradeORDS` - Boolean; when true the ORDS will be installed/upgraded in the database
-    * `autoUpgradeAPEX` - Boolean; when true the APEX will be installed/upgraded in the database
     * `db.adminUser` - User with privileges to install, upgrade or uninstall ORDS in the database (SYS).
     * `db.adminUser.secret` - Secret containing the password for `db.adminUser` (created in the first step)